 That is the ability of a person to inherit a predisposition for a type of cancer.
 For instance, if any of the parents have genes for cervical cancer, they may pass on the altered instructions to their offspring.

 On the other hand, generally genetic code controls the division of cells and their expiry time.

 Therefore, changes in the genes can lead to alteration of cell DNA leading to cervical cancer.

 The rates of cervical cancer appear to be higher in areas where incomes are low.

 For instance, in third-world countries, there is a higher number of cancer cases due to the low economic status of most of the residents.

 In argument, lack of finance to support the family members may lead to prostitution, which will expose the woman to multiple sex partners in order to get money.

-In addition, in low social economic area most children lack parental care or guidance, thus, causing teenage to be sexually abused.
+In addition, in a low social economic area, most children lack parental care or guidance, thus, causing teenagers to be sexually abused.
 This might lead to exposure to STIs and HPV among other infections.

 k.
 Low genital neoplasia